Dick Harpootlian: Murdaugh trial

 Harpootlian and Jim Griffin represent former attorney Alex Murdaugh, who had been charged with more than 90 counts of breach of trust with fraudulent intent, computer crimes, money laundering and forgery.
 Murdaugh was convicted of murdering his young son Paul and wife Maggie and was sentenced to two life sentences, after a six-week long trial.

 On December 11, 2024, Harpootlian and Griffin filed a South Carolina Supreme Court appeal of the double murder conviction.

 Written works

-In April 2025, Harpootlian announced the publication of Dig Me a Grave, his novel on serial killer Donald Henry Gaskins, also known as Pee Wee Gaskins.
-Co-written with Shaun Assael the book will be available near the end of 2025.
+In April 2025, Harpootlian announced the publication of Dig Me a Grave: The Inside Story of the Serial Killer Who Seduced the South (ISBN 9780806542904), his novel on serial killer Donald Henry Gaskins, also known as "Pee Wee" Gaskins.
+Co-written with Shaun Assael, the book became available at the end of 2025.

 Legislative lawsuit

-On June 9, 2025, Harpootlian represented South Carolina Senator Wes Climer in a lawsuit against the State of South Carolina over their vote in the 2025 state budget to give themselves pay raises.
+On June 9, 2025, Harpootlian represented South Carolina Senator Wes Climer in a lawsuit against the state of South Carolina over their vote in the 2025 state budget to give themselves pay raises.
 He and Climer argue that the action violates the State constitution.
 Climer declined the additional money, as did 2 other members of the Senate and 34 members of the South Carolina House of Representatives.